Need assistance in choosing the right insurance plan?

 When should you cancel your life insurance policy?

-• You Found a Better Deal: If you have found another policy that better suits your financial goals and coverage needs, it may be best to cancel your current policy and opt for another life insurance plan.
+• ou found a better deal: If you have found another policy that better suits your financial goals and coverage needs, it may be best to cancel your current policy and opt for another life insurance plan.

 For example, if you have a term insurance policy, cancelling or exchanging it with a whole life policy can be a better solution to secure your family.